FHA Streamline Refinance: Pros, Cons, and Rates

 • Find FHA-approved lenders.
 For an FHA Streamline Refinance, lenders must be approved by the FHA as a direct endorsement lender to qualify.

 • Apply.
-Talk with lenders to see if your situation fits with this type of mortgage.
-Apply with your top choices, noting the closing costs and interest rates offered by lenders.
+Talk with lenders to see if your situation fits with this type of mortgage refinance.
+Apply with your top choices, noting the closing costs and interest rates each one offers.

 • Submit documentation.
 Since there are fewer forms to find and submit, you may be able to complete your part of the application faster.